 Propaganda for Profit and Control

 The underlying agenda of these tactics is always for profit.
 The leader of the group always has a plan.
 They control the group through tactics for a specific purpose, which always leads to profit somehow.
 Follow the money.
 If you ask yourself, how does the leader or leadership of the group profit from my actions?

 A group hypnosis course is part of your expectations when you subject yourself to the mythology and superstitions of the Abrahamic religions.
-It’s so common, and it is almost invisible in the modern world.
-It permeates the fabric of so much of the culture that we fail to see it.
+Groupthink tactics integrate superstition and mythology into the culture, making it almost invisible.
+It permeates the fabric of so much of society that we fail to see it.
 It becomes a part of the cultural narrative.